IN THE MORNING

 Get enough sleep

 Science shows that vital cell repair happens overnight.
-After years of personal research, my ‘prescription’ for a better night’s sleep is this: add Aromatherapy Associates Deep Relax Bath & Shower Oil to a bath.
-Post-bath, massage in This Works Deep Sleep Night Oil (for body), put on your Slip Silk Eye Mask and, finally, take a magnesium supplement – it’s my mind and muscle relaxation kit.
+After years of personal research, my ‘prescription’ for a better night’s sleep is this: add Aromatherapy Associates Deep Relax Bath and Shower Oil to a bath.
+Post-bath, massage in This Works Deep Sleep Night Oil all over your body, turn off any screens in the room, put on a Slip silk eye mask and, finally, take a magnesium supplement – it’s my mind and muscle relaxation kit.

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown.